nttcslab/japanese-dialog-transformers/README.md

 ## Update log

-* 2021/09/17 Published dialogue models (fairseq version `japanese-dialog-transformer-1.6B`) and evaluation codes.
+* Sept.
+17, 2021: Published dialogue models (fairseq version `japanese-dialog-transformer-1.6B`), datasets(`JEmpatheticDialogues` and `JPersonaChat`) and evaluation codes.

 ---

 ## Notice for using the codes
 The dialogue models provided are for evaluation and verification of model performance.
-Before downloading these models, please read the [LICENSE](LISENCE.md) and [CAUTION](Notice-jp.md) documents.
+Before downloading these models, please read the [LICENSE](LICENSE.md) and [CAUTION](Notice-jp.md) documents.
 You can download and use these models only if you agree to the following three points.

 1. [LICENSE](LICENSE.md)
 2. To be used only for the purpose of evaluation and verification of this model, and not for the purpose of providing dialogue service itself.